learning-zone/java-basics/multithreading-questions.md

 * Implementing Runnable makes your class more flexible.
 If you extend Thread then the action you’re doing is always going to be in a thread.
 However, if you implement Runnable it doesn’t have to be.
 You can run it in a thread, or pass it to some kind of executor service, or just pass it around as a task within a single threaded application.

 #### Q. What is the difference between Process and Thread?
 Both processes and threads are independent sequences of execution.
-The typical difference is that threads (of the same process) run in a shared memory space, while processes run in separate memory spaces.
+The typical difference is that threads run in a **shared memory space**, while processes run in **separate memory spaces**.

 **Process**